Things to Do Before Leaving on Your First Long Trip

 Google Voice is a great way to have voice-mail access if you are traveling abroad and don’t feel like paying for an international coverage plan.
 Skype lets you call home for about 3 cents a minute.
 Of course you need to have functional Wifi to use Skype but with the widespread proliferation of wireless internet this is not much of an issue in most countries.

-This can be ab invaluable tool when traveling, especially if you are heading to remote destinations.
+This can be an invaluable tool when traveling, especially if you are heading to remote destinations.

-A well stocked med kit includes gauze, antiseptic wipes, band-aides, triple antibiotic cream, mole skin for blisters, some ibuprofen, and anti-diarrhea pill for long bus trips when suffering from TD (travelers diarrhea).
+A well stocked medical kit includes gauze, antiseptic wipes, band-aides, triple antibiotic cream, mole skins for blisters, some ibuprofen, and anti-diarrhea pill for long bus trips when suffering from TD (travelers diarrhea).
+Having one can potentially save you a fair amount of grief, so we highly recommend one.

 We’re kidding.
 Sort of.
 Travel blogs can be a fun little hobby used to share and illustrate your trip to friends and strangers alike.
 Or they can lead to a full time business if you devote enough time, ingenuity, and dedication.
 If blogging about travel is something you have interest in, check out this guide to starting a travel blog.